 3 Most people inside buildings detect shaking.
 Some people may detect shaking while walking.
 Some people are woken from sleep.
 Tableware may rattle.
-Lower 6 It is difficult to stand.
-Items such as shelving units may move and doors may not open.
-Wall tiles and windowpanes may break and fall.
 4 Most people are startled.
 Many people may detect shaking while walking.
 Most people who are asleep wake up.
 Suspended items, such as lights, shake violently.
-Plates and other items on Upper 6 It is impossible to stand.
-Most large, unsecured items topple over.
-Many concrete- block walls and walls of buildings break and collapse. shelves may clatter.
+Plates and other items on shelves may clatter.
 Unstable items may topple over.
-7 It is impossible to stand.
-Almost all large, unsecured items topple over and move Lower 5 Many people feel scared and want to cling to things around them.
-Windowpanes may shatter. may crack.
-There may be landslides.
+Lower 5 Many people feel scared and want to cling to things around them.
+Windowpanes may shatter.
 Upper 5 Most people cannot walk without holding onto something.
 Many items fall off shelves.
 Televisions may topple over.
 Some people may stop their cars because driving becomes difficult.